YahiDar/AQ-SDR/README.md

 pip install -r requirements.txt
 ```

-## Runing the Bash Script

 ## Preprocessing

 To abide by the licensing provided by each data source, we provide the raw data through the figshare link posted above.

-I added a requirements.txt file that captures the libraries, not ALL of them are required, this is just the latest stage of the environment.

-We provide a collection of Python scripts that does all required preprocessing for this dataset.
-You only need to run the ```run_data_preperation.sh``` shell file to run all these scripts.

-The script will take a long time, upwards of 10 hours to prepare ALL the data. you will need at least 32 GB of RAM and a total of 75 GB of storage.

 Due to the licesning, we cannot publish the processed data.
 These scripts do: